airbr/webdev-jeopardy/readme.md

 * [jQuery API documentation](https://api.jquery.com/)

 ## Notes on V1.0MVP

-(See tagged commit immediately preceding this Readme commit).

 The major function that I believe is missing is the ability to track score and switch between players.
 Currently a game could be played with two players but would require pencil and paper to keep the score.